 As stipulated by the University, all students receiving departmental distinction must have a cumulative GPA of 3.4 by the end of their senior year.
 In addition, these students must have a minimum GPA within the Earth Sciences of 3.6, and must complete a Senior Thesis project.
 The same thesis project may be used both to earn departmental distinction and to fulfill the thesis requirement of university honors, but it must meet the separate requirements of each program.
 Students in both the B.S. and B.A. programs are eligible for a degree with distinction.

 Students must complete a research-based senior thesis in conjunction with a faculty supervisor.
 The thesis must constitute independent, hypothesis-driven research involving investigative tools and techniques in the Earth Sciences.
 Students must submit the written thesis to the department and give a public seminar reporting their results.
 Students should register for EAR 409 (Senior Thesis in Earth Sciences) or EAR 499 (Honors Capstone Project) in the semester in which they plan to submit the thesis.
-All else being satisfied, distinction is conferred following a vote of approval from the Faculty of the Department of Earth Sciences.
+All else being satisfied, distinction is conferred following a vote of approval from the Faculty of the Department of Earth and Environmental Sciences.

 As soon as you develop an interest in possibly majoring in Earth Sciences, let us provide you with an advisor.
 That advisor can not only help you with Arts and Sciences Core Requirements, as did your original "freshman" advisor, but can also help design a program to meet your goals as a major in our Department.
 If you intend to minor in Earth Sciences, your primary advisor will probably be in another department, but be sure to consult us concerning our side of your program.